gear-foundation/gear-wiki/docs/api/events.md

     /// Origin message id, which started messaging chain with programs,
     /// where currently waited message was created.
     ///
-    /// Used for identifying by user, that this message associated
+    /// Used to identify by the user that this message associated
-    /// with him and with the concrete initial message.
+    /// with him and the concrete initial message.
-    origin: Option<MessageId>,
+    origin: Option<GasNodeId<MessageId, ReservationId>>,
     /// The reason of the waiting (addition to `Waitlist`).
     ///
     /// NOTE: See more docs about reasons at `gear_common::event`.